 Deformed toes, misaligned or overgrown bones, irritated nerves—all of these concerns may be causing you daily foot pain.
 Despite the discomfort, many people avoid seeking help for bunionettes, bunions, bone spurs, hammertoes, and neuromas.
 Is fear of surgery keeping you from addressing your situation?
 Instead of waiting until it’s impossible to put your shoes on in the morning, or your mobility is limited, schedule a visit to Austin Foot and Ankle Specialists today.

 Our foot specialists understand that while conservative, non-surgical treatments are always the first choice, some forefoot conditions require surgical intervention.
 In these cases, it’s critical that you have full confidence in your care team.
-Drs.
-Craig Thomajan and Shine John are experienced, dedicated leaders in the field of podiatry.
+Dr. Craig Thomajan is an experienced, dedicated leader in the field of podiatry.

 An accurate diagnosis is the first step to ending your foot pain.
 Foot deformities and painful complications develop for different reasons.
 The cause will dictate the procedure that is recommended.
 Below you will find an overview of foot surgeries that address conditions of the forefoot.